A Beginner’s Guide To Martial Arts & Weight Loss

 - helps create or increase a deficit by burning extra calories

 First, exercise like martial arts helps to provide a stimulus to maintain muscle mass during a calorie deficit.
 When you’re in a calorie deficit, your body tends to break down muscle tissue to use it for energy.
-This can be a problem because muscle tissue is a key contributor to your metabolism, meaning that the more muscle you have, the more calories your body burns at rest.
-Exercise like martial arts can help to prevent the loss of muscle tissue, which can help to maintain your metabolism and offset the dreaded “metabolic slowdown” that often accompanies weight loss.

 Second, exercise like martial arts can help to create or increase a calorie deficit by burning extra calories.
 When you engage in physical activity, your body burns calories to fuel your movement.
 The more intense the activity, the more calories you burn.
 Martial arts can be a great way to get in some extra physical activity and create a calorie deficit, which can help you to lose weight.